MarcoPolo/marcopolo.github.io/content/code/2019-11-06-terrafirma.md

 ## How much faster?

-On my machine™, a hello world shell script takes 3ms, a docker equivalent takes 700ms, and a Terrafirma equivalent (translated to http request/response) takes 15ms.
+On my machine™, a hello world shell script takes 3ms, a docker equivalent takes 700ms, and a wasm equivalent takes 15ms.

 I'm calculating overhead by making a hello world program and timing how long it takes to run.
 On my machine, following [this experiment](https://blog.iron.io/the-overhead-of-docker-run/) I get these results: